WeblateOrg/weblate/docs/user/checks.rst

 Mismatched semicolon
 ~~~~~~~~~~~~~~~~~~~~

-*Source and translation do not both end with a semicolon*
+:Summary: Source and translation do not both end with a semicolon
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.EndSemicolonCheck``
+:Flag to ignore: ``ignore-end-semicolon``

 Checks that semicolons at the end of sentences are replicated between both source and translation.
 This can be useful to keep formatting of entries such as desktop files.